flyteorg/flytepropeller/README.md

 Making changes to CRD
 =====================
 *Remember* changes to CRD should be carefully done, they should be backwards compatible or else you should use proper operator versioning system.
-Once you do the changes, remember to execute the following two steps, including:
+Once you do the changes, remember to execute

 ```
     $make op_code_generate
 ```
-and then
+and then use the following make target to generate the new OpenAPI definition file
 ```
     $make validation_spec_generate
 ```

+Once that is done, run the `build-tool crd-validation` command to generate the new augmented YAML file again.